 - Press Status to exit.

 A solid bell icon will appear in the display when the chime feature is enabled.
-Consequently, do disable the chime feature, use the same steps.
+Consequently, to disable the chime feature, use the same steps.

 Note: This menu option will not appear if chime sensors are not in your system.

-11 – I want to enable the Panel voice so it speaks commands.
+11 – Is there a way for me to enable the Panel voice so it speaks commands?

 One of the benefits of the Simon XT Panel is that it can speak commands.